 We have a proud 100-year history as owner, operator and developer of hydroelectric generation providing the basis of our renewable energy business and expertise.
-Brookfield Renewable Energy Partners portfolio currently counts over 170 hydropower stations across the Americas.
+Brookfield Renewable Partners portfolio currently owns and operates over 200 hydropower stations across North America and Latin America.

 Hydropower converts the natural flow of water into electricity to light our homes and power our industries.
 The energy is produced by the fall of water turning the blades of a turbine.
 The turbine is connected to a generator that converts the energy into electricity.

 The amount of electricity a hydropower installation can produce depends on the quantity of water passing through a turbine (the volume of water flow) and on the height from which the water falls (the amount of head).
 The greater the flow and the head, the more electricity produced.

 There are different types and sizes of hydropower installations, ranging from micro hydro plants that provide electricity to only a few homes to mega installations.

 Some hydropower facilities include dams to increase the head of a waterfall or to control the flow of water and reservoirs to store the water for future energy use (storage dam), while others produce electricity by immediately using a river's water flow (run-of-river).